-- Learners and staff return to on-site working not fully supported resulting in any lost learning not replaced and reduction in efficiency.
-To mitigate this there was a focus on learners and staff wellbeing and activities to support them - Learners harmed due to a safeguarding issue.
-The College has robust policies and processes in place including trained and staff, and the College approach is continually being reviewed. - Reduction in cash making the College unsustainable and operating targets not achieved. - Early in 2018-19 there was an issue identified regarding the regularity of the funding provided by ESFA to the College over a number of years (2014-15 to 2017-18) relating to the arrangements with sub-contractors mainly for Apprentices.
+- Learners harmed due to a safeguarding issue The College has robust policies and processes in place including trained and staff, and the College approach is continually being reviewed. - Reduction in cash making the College unsustainable and operating targets not achieved.
+Early in 2018-19 there was an issue regarding the regularity of the funding provided by ESFA to the College over a number of years relating to subcontracting arrangements mainly for Apprentices.
 The College is responsible for repaying funding that it has obtained irregularly and therefore there is a risk that the College will not be financially viable if ESFA require payment that is unaffordable.
-The College worked closely with the ESFA to identify the level of funds at risk and how they can be repaid.
+The College worked closely with the ESFA to identify the level of funds at risk and how they can be repaid to the ESFA.